FJD-CEPH/aCNViewer/README.md

 ######CreateSequenzaCNVs

+This step requires an access to cluster (supported clusters are SGE, SLURM, MOAB and LSF.
+Tests have been sucessfully made on SGE and SLURM environments).
 Here are the different options available, with the most relevant option first, to generate Sequenza CNVs when analyzing paired bam files:

 1. run Sequenza without intermediary mpileup file creation and by chromosomes (this maximizes space and time):<br>
-`python aCNViewer.py -P sequenza -r REF_FILE -b BIN_DIR -d BAM_DIR [--pattern BAM_FILE_PATTERN] -o TARGET_DIR --sampleFile SAMPLE_FILE --createMpileUp 0 -n NB_THREADS --byChr 1 -M MEMORY [> LOG_FILE]`<br>
+`python aCNViewer.py -P sequenza -r REF_FILE -b BIN_DIR -D BAM_DIR [--pattern BAM_FILE_PATTERN] -t TARGET_DIR --sampleFile SAMPLE_FILE --createMpileUp 0 -n NB_THREADS --byChr 1 [-M MEMORY] [> LOG_FILE]`<br>
 where:
   * `BAM_DIR` refers to the location of the bam files
   * `BAM_FILE_PATTERN` is optional and is used when there are several bams associated to one sample.
 The default value is ".bam"